janyk/hardware-store/README.md

 - write more tests

+- bust the cart cache if there are any products in it that aren't sold anymore

 - lazy loading using react loadable if there were more routes

 - implement a global error handler or a fragment